 The plagiarism check via Turnitin is a mandatory part of your final examination and needs to be done before handing in the thesis.
-The complete procedure is outlined in the Students' manual available in the Cockpit section under Info for students > Graduation (Bachelor + Master) > Final exam > Design and Art > Plagiarism check.
+The complete procedure is outlined in the Students' manual available in the Study Guide: Info for current students > Study Guide > Graduation > Design & Art > Antiplagiarism Check https://guide.unibz.it/en/graduation/design-art/antiplagiarism-check/.
 The submission to Turnitin does NOT substitute the official upload of the final thesis through the Cockpit!
 Through Turnitin you just upload your thesis in order to do the mandatory plagiarism check and to obtain the corresponding plagiarism report (not the receipt!), which needs to be uploaded along with the thesis file in the cockpit.
-For more information please download the Students' Manual https://www.unibz.it/assets/Documents/Library/unibz-library-2017-turnitin-manual-stud-en.pdf

-Summary and material for portfolio and press
+Summary for portfolio and press

-Additionally, at least 7 days before the date of the final exam, the project description for online media, catalogues and alike has to be submitted via the system, which will be put in place before this date, and a copy emailed to the first supervisor for checking.
+Additionally, at least 7 days before the date of the final exam, the project description for online media, catalogues and alike has to be submitted on Google Drive and a copy emailed to the first supervisor for checking.
 This essential documentation should be concise and attractive for interested audiences, such as: fellow designers and practitioners, partners and stakeholders of the project, potential collaborators, participants, users and/or consumers of the project, etc.).
 It should make clear which benefits the project generates.
-Important: Please use a language, which works for the mentioned audiences.
-Do not use academic lingo as you might in the abstract, but a journalistic style.